NansPellicari/UE4-FactorsFactory/README.md

 As designer or developper you can create an **infinite list** of factors and add as many units you want.
 All factors are created in **project settings**.
 A factor relies on a timeline (configured in **project settings** too).
-A factor is a **stack of units**, it saved them no matters their lifetime (for computation) so you can use it to:
+A factor is a **queue of units**, it saves them no matters their lifetime (for serialization, but not included for state computation) so you can use it to:

 -   sends reports
 -   gives feedbacks to the player afterwards